LostRhapsody/blackgate/README.md

 **API route collections Updates**
 - Bulk actions such as adding/removing entire collections, or many route configs at once
 - When you delete a collection, it will either prevent you from deleting it while routes are in it, OR, you can cascade the table and delete all the assocaited routes.
-Currently returns a 500 error.
+Currently returns a 500 error if you attempt to delete a collection with routes attached.
+Deleting the routes first allows you to delete the collection.

 **Health Check Updates**
-- Additional states (i.e. degraded performance)
+- Additional states such as degraded performance
 - Integration with the metrics system
-- Alerts via a webhook or other notification system
+- Alerts via a webhook or other notification system for unhealthy upstreams

 **Rate Limiting Updates**
 - Enhanced rate limiting features (IP-based limiting, custom time windows)